Hull City considered moves for Chris Willock and Bertrand Traore from QPR and Aston Villa respectively in the transfer window

 Hull City ended up signing winger Anass Zaroury on loan from Burnley until the end of the season instead.

-The Tigers ended up bringing in seven new faces over the course of the month to boost their promotion hopes.
+The Tigers brought in seven new faces over the course of the month to boost their promotion hopes.

-As per HullLive, they considered Willock and Traore, as well as Brentford’s Keane Lewis-Potter and Millwall’s Romain Esse.
+As per HullLive, they looked at Willock and Traore, as well as Brentford’s Keane Lewis-Potter and Millwall’s Romain Esse.

 Hull City eyed QPR and Aston Villa pair